pgbackrest/pgbackrest/USERGUIDE.md

 If this occurs then the archive log stream will be interrupted and PITR will not be possible past that point.
 A new backup will be required to regain full restore capability.

 The purpose of this feature is to prevent the log volume from filling up at which point Postgres will stop completely.
-Better to lose the backup than have the database go down.
+Better to lose the backup than have PostgreSQL go down.

 To start normal archiving again you'll need to remove the stop file which will be located at `${repo-path}/lock/${stanza}-archive.stop` where `${repo-path}` is the path set in the `general` section, and `${stanza}` is the backup stanza.
 ```